rsmp-nordic/rsmp_validator/docs/pages/running.md

 # Running tests
 ## Organization
 Tests are located in the `spec/` folder.
-They are organized into subfolders and files, according to system type, specification and functional areas.
+They are organized into sub-folders and files, according to system type, specification and functional areas.

 ```
 % tree spec -d